 The ACA will increase the average wage for high-value jobs from approximately 150 percent of the median wage to 175 percent of the median wage over the next five years.
 The ACA will accomplish this, in part, by promoting jobs in key, high-paying industries.
-The ACA's target industries, such as aerospace and defense, semiconductors, optics, bioscience and renewable energy have wages that range between \$63,000 and \$104,000 on average, more than double than the state's median wage of \$34,110.
-Other potential basesector industries also pay higher wages, well in exercise represent two-thirds of the total jobs created.
+The ACA's target industries, such as aerospace and defense, semiconductors, optics, bioscience and renewable energy have wages that range between \$63,000 and \$104,000 on average, more than double than the state's median wage of \$34,1101.
+Other potential basesector industries also pay higher wages, well in excess of the state's median wage.
+These high-value jobs will represent two-thirds of the total jobs created.